 Cause Solution The Computer Setup (F10) Utility is set to Fast Boot, causing the F10 access screen to display too briefly when booting the computer.
-Before turning on the computer, press and hold f10.
-Turn on the computer and continue to hold F10 until the Computer Setup (F10) Utility is displayed. - or - Follow the Windows® instructions for rebooting the computer into the Computer Setup (F10) Utility.
+Complete one of these tasks: - Before turning on the computer, press and hold f10.
+Turn on the computer and continue to hold F10 until the Computer Setup (F10) Utility is displayed. - Follow the Windows instructions for rebooting the computer into the Computer Setup (F10) Utility.